hipstersmoothie/Front-End-Toolbox/README.md

 ## CSS
 - :memo: [Container Queries](https://philipwalton.github.io/responsive-components/) A modern approach to styling elements based on the size of their container.
+- :package: [CSS Modules](https://github.com/css-modules/css-modules) A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
+- :package: [Stylelint](https://github.com/stylelint/stylelint) A mighty, modern CSS linter.

 ## Icons / Photos
 - :wrench: [Reshot](https://www.reshot.com/) Handpicked, non-stocky images.
 Yours to use as you wish.